CopperSpice API 2.0.0

 void QProcess::closeReadChannel ( ProcessChannel channel)

 Closes the read channel.
 After calling this method QProcess will no longer receive data on the channel.
-Any data that has already been received is still available for reading.
-Call this method to save memory, if you are not interested in the output of the process.
+Any data which has already been received is still available for reading.
+Call this method to save memory, if you are not interested in the output of the command.

 See also